cameronaziz/interview/readme.md

+> ## Internal Use Only
+> This branch contains a working application.
+All solutions have been implemented.

 # TKMP Interview
 Take a moment to familiarize yourself with the application.
 The goal of the application is to have a consent pop up from the bottom.
 If the user selects 'Allow', they will be able to randomly assigned into an A/B test.
 If they select 'Deny', they should not be assigned a test group.